Skip to main content

 Chart settings that often trigger the message

-Sometimes, your chart shows a "no data" message even when you know the market is open.
-More often than not, it's not a system error, but a simple setting that's filtering the view.
-Here are the usual suspects.
+Sometimes your chart shows "no data" even when the market is open.
+It's rarely a system error — more often a setting filtering the view.

 SettingWhy It Causes a "No Data" Message

-Chart Session TypeIf set to "Regular," it hides any pre-market or after-hours trading activity.
-If a trade happened outside of regular market hours, you won't see it unless you switch to an "Extended" session type.
+Chart Session TypeIf set to "Regular," it hides pre-market and after-hours trading.
+A trade outside regular hours won't appear unless you switch to "Extended."

-Resolution GranularityOn less frequently traded assets, a very low resolution (like a 1-minute or 1-tick chart) can create natural, empty gaps.
-Switching to a slightly higher timeframe, like 5 or 15 minutes, often pulls everything together into a consistent stream of bars.
+Resolution GranularityOn thinly traded assets, a very low resolution (1-minute or 1-tick) creates natural gaps.
+Switching to 5 or 15 minutes pulls everything together.

-Visible Bars OnlySome indicators have a "visible bars only" setting to save processing power.
-If the indicator needs older data (a "lookback period") to calculate its current value and that data is scrolled off your screen, it can't compute and might show nothing.
+Visible Bars OnlySome indicators save processing power by only checking visible bars.
+If the indicator needs older data scrolled off screen, it can't compute and returns nothing.

-Heikin Ashi & Derived ChartsThese types of charts (like Heikin Ashi or Renko) are calculated from the base OHLC (Open, High, Low, Close) data.
-If the original price bar is missing for any reason, the derived bar has nothing to build on and won't appear.
+Heikin Ashi & Derived ChartsThese are calculated from base OHLC data.
+If the original bar is missing, the derived bar won't appear either.

 Data coverage and market microstructure

-• Trading sessions have open and close times It's not a 24/7 free-for-all.
-Stocks, most futures, and many ETFs have specific trading sessions.
-Once the closing bell rings, the live price feed stops, and no new time-based bars are created until the next session begins.
+Trading sessions have open and close times.
+Stocks, most futures, and many ETFs follow specific sessions.
+Once the closing bell rings, the live price feed stops and no new time-based bars get created until the next session.

-• Some history is kept behind a paywall Exchanges themselves can limit how much detailed history you can see without a subscription.
-You might be able to view daily or weekly charts for an instrument, but the more granular one-minute data could be unavailable unless you have the right data plan.
-If you're looking to save on your TradingView subscription, check out our guide on TradingView Discount Code: Here's How I Actually Save Money on My Charting Platform.
+Deep history can sit behind a paywall.
+Exchanges limit how much historical data you can access without a subscription.
+Daily or weekly charts might work fine, but 1-minute intraday data could be locked.
+If you're trying to reduce your subscription cost, here's how I handle it: TradingView Discount Code: Here's How I Actually Save Money on My Charting Platform.

 Pine Script-specific causes and fixes